MarkPearce/Reignmaker-lite/structures_support.md

 ## Diplomacy

-Diplomacy structures enable and maintain relationships with neighboring realms and factions.
+Diplomacy structures enable and maintain relationships with neighbouring realms and factions.
 They determine how many Helpful diplomatic relationships your kingdom can sustain and provide bonuses to diplomatic efforts.

 | Category   | Tier   | Facility           | Settlement Size   | Diplomatic Capacity   | Additional Benefits                                           | Cost                     |
 |:-----------|:-------|:-------------------|:------------------|:---------------------|:--------------------------------------------------------------|:-------------------------|